PerryAsleep/StepManiaLibrary/StepManiaLibrary/docs/StepTypes.md

 ### `InvertFront`

-The foot steps on a new arrow, crossing over in front of the other foot and ending in an orientation facing away directly away from the machine.
+The foot steps on a new arrow, crossing over in front of the other foot and ending in an orientation facing directly away from the machine.

 ### `InvertBehind`

-The foot steps on a new arrow, crossing over in back of the other foot and ending in an orientation facing away directly away from the machine.
+The foot steps on a new arrow, crossing over in back of the other foot and ending in an orientation facing directly away from the machine.

 ### `FootSwap`